P. Surya Prakash: Evangelisches Missionswerk in Südwestdeutschland (EMS)

 While teaching at the Seminary in Bengaluru, the Evangelisches Missionswerk in Südwestdeutschland (EMS) – (Association of Churches and Missions in South Western Germany), Stuttgart invited Surya Prakash to be its Liaison Secretary for India in 2000.
 The then Principal of the Seminary, O. V. Jathanna relieved him while the Diocese of Medak under B. P. Sugandhar (1993–2008) loaned the services of Surya Prakash to the EMS, Stuttgart.
 Surya Prakash began monitoring partnership between the EMS and the Church of South India.
 He was also made the Deputy General Secretary of the EMS in 2002.

 While at Stuttgart, Surya Prakash was also on the Chaplaincy of St. Catherine's Church.

 With the end of the term of Surya Prakash at the EMS, he returned to Medak Diocese in 2005 and was made Presbyter-in-Charge of Church of St. John the Baptist, Secunderabad.

 Bishopric

-The Diocese of Karimnagar had seen four Bishop's since its erection post 1950.
+The Diocese of Karimnagar had seen four Bishops since its erection post 1950.
 Bishops B. Prabhudass, G. B. Devasahayam, K. E. Swamidass and Sanki John Theodore provided stable leadership.
 John Theodore, the predecessor of Surya Prakash vacated the Cathedra on account of attaining superannuation resulting in sede vacante.
 The Church of South India Synod announced fresh elections to be conducted following which Surya Prakash hailing from the Diocese of Medak contested and declared elected.
 Then Moderator of the Church of South India, B. P. Sugandhar principally consecrated Surya Prakash as Bishop – in – Karimnagar on 26 March 2007 at the CSI-Wesley Cathedral, Karimnagar.
 After leading the Diocese for nearly eight years, Surya Prakash retired on attaining superannuation in 2014.
 The sede vacante was filled in by the Church of South India Synod which appointed K. Reuben Mark in 2015 to succeed him.